spgar/ccgscrape/README.md

 This is some NodeJS that will scrape Magic: The Gathering deck information into JSON.

 ### /scgscrapedeck/
-/scgscrapedeck/ takes in a deck id and return JSON of the deck contents:
+/scgscrapedeck/ takes in a deck id from StarCityGames and returns JSON of the deck contents:

 http://localhost:8081/scrapedeck/?id=97366